 The types of location data we collect depend in part on your device and account settings.
 For example, you can turn your Android device's location on or off using the device's settings app.
-You can also turn on Location History if you want to save and manage your location information in your account.
+You can also turn on Location History if you want to create a private map of where you go with your signed-in devices.